 Improving your personal brand isn’t just to reassure skittish prospects; you’ll also attract new ones.

-Take a look at these two profiles of the same hypothetical person.
+Take a look at these LinkedIn profile examples of the same hypothetical person.

 The right-hand profile of Veronica is obviously a lot more engaging for prospects and leads.
 She’s using a professional and warm photo, and her headline clearly defines the value she brings to clients.
 Her summary further elaborates on the skills and personality she brings to her role and customers, even highlighting specific benefits like time-to-market and media articles that demonstrate her expertise.

-Veronica could take her profile even further, and support her summary with even greater detail by filling out other sections in her profile, like volunteer experience and projects.
+Veronica could take her profile even further and support her LinkedIn sales summary with even greater detail by filling out other sections in her profile, like volunteer experience and projects.